Bikossor/base37/README.md

 # base37

-## ✅ Features
+##  Features

-- No ambiguous charakters
+- No ambiguous characters
 - Easy to spell out
 - Easy to read
 - Completly URL-safe
-- No charakter overhead
+- Mobile-friendly
+    - A base37 string can be selected completely in one go